Adding and pivoting dimensions, sorting data

 If no measure exists, the first added dimension, ascending

 However, you often may want to sort data differently.
 To change the way data is sorted, simply click on the desired tab and toggle between ascending and descending order.
-For example, if a query defaults to sorting Pulse data by state, you can instead sort the data by Pulse score, ascending or descending within your selected date range.
+For example, if a query defaults to sorting by Total Pulse, you can instead sort by County Name, ascending or descending within your selected date range.

 Note that if you reach a row limit, you will not be able to sort row totals or table calculations.